 The banks, cafés, and stores along Main Street, which the Santa Fe Trail followed through town, make little obvious effort to cater to tourists.
 The town basically goes about its day-to-day business without forgetting its extraordinary past.
-The Hays House (112 W. Main St., 620/767-5911), in the center of town, lays fair claim to being the oldest restaurant west of the Mississippi; originally built as a frontier home, and later serving as a saloon, supply post, courthouse, and hotel, it has stood on this site since 1847.
+The Hays House (112 W. Main St., 620/767-5911), in the center of town, lays claim to being the oldest restaurant west of the Mississippi; originally built as a frontier home, and later serving as a saloon, supply post, courthouse, and hotel, it has stood on this site since 1847.
 Now modernized, it is still the focus of the town’s social and political life and is open all day—with excellent fried chicken.

 Burlingame and Baldwin City

-At the northeast edge of the Flint Hills, 13 miles west of the I-35 freeway from Kansas City, US-56 skirts the leafy brick-paved streets of Baldwin City (pop.
-4,515), a small town that was once a main rest-and-repair stop on the Santa Fe Trail—four days’ travel west of Independence, Missouri.
+At the northeast edge of the Flint Hills, 13 mi (20.9 km) west of the I-35 freeway from Kansas City, US-56 skirts the leafy brick-paved streets of Baldwin City (pop.
+4,691), a small town that was once a main rest-and-repair stop on the Santa Fe Trail—four days’ travel west of Independence, Missouri.
 In 1858, the first college on the western frontier was founded here in a three-story sandstone building now preserved as “The Old Castle,” alongside a combination general store and post office on the east side of the pleasant campus of Methodist-run Baker University.
-The library (785/594-8414, by appointment, free), three blocks west, displays the Quayle Collection of rare religious texts, including clay tablets dating from Old Testament times and a range of hand-bound bibles, arranged to trace the development of printing techniques and typography styles.
+The library (785/594-8393, by appointment, free), three blocks west, displays the Quayle Collection of rare religious texts, including clay tablets dating from Old Testament times and a range of hand-bound bibles, arranged to trace the development of printing techniques and typography styles.